Skip to main content

 When to use the REST API

-• Server-side operations — Read or write data from your backend without maintaining a WebSocket connection.
+• Reading or writing data from your backend without maintaining a WebSocket connection.

-• One-off scripts — Import data, seed a database, or run migrations.
+• One-off scripts to import data, seed a database, or run migrations.

-• Webhooks and integrations — Receive a webhook, write to Lark with a single HTTP call.
+• Receiving a webhook and writing to Lark with a single HTTP call.

-• Environments without WebSocket support — Edge functions, serverless workers, or constrained runtimes.
+• Edge functions, serverless workers, or other runtimes without WebSocket support.

-• Debugging — Quick reads with curl to inspect your data.
+• Quick reads with curl to inspect your data.

 For real-time subscriptions and persistent connections, use the Lark SDK or Firebase SDKs instead.